 - Stay away from anyone who pressures you for any kind of personal or financial information

 - In the interest of safety, once you decide you want to meet in person, it’s a good idea to know the real identity of the person you are meeting ahead of time so you can do some research on them.
 There are many internet resources available for this.
-You can start with Google.com, whitepages.com and then move to services such as KnowYourMan.com
+Start with Google and pipl.com.

 SAFETY TIPS FOR MEETING IN PERSON – LOCALLY OR LONG DISTANCE

 Stay in close touch with a family member or friend